ManolisPapd/ManolisPapd/README.md

 ### Hi there 👋

-I'm a Software Developer using primarly Java professionally and enjoying working wiht JavaScript and Python as well.
+I'm a Software Developer using primarly Java professionally and enjoying working with JavaScript and Python as well.

 You can fine me on:
 - [Portfolio](https://manolis-papadimitriou.com/)